hashicorp/terraform-website/content/source/docs/enterprise/install/installer.html.md

 To automate this step, the equivalent setting [extra_no_proxy](./automating-the-installer.html#available-settings) can be used.

+The Terraform CLI performs a TLS handshake with Terraform Enterprise during service discovery, and will need access to the Certificate Authority that Terraform Enterprise uses.

-Additionally, when using CA that is not recognized by Terraform Enterprise **worker image** to configure TLS of the Terraform Enterprise, it is suggested to add the CA into [CA Custom Bundle](certificate-authority-ca-bundle) configuration so that Terraform Enterprise will make the CA available in the worker container that execute Terraform CLI to be able to perform TLS handshake with Terraform Enterprise during service discovery or adding the CA into certificate file of the [custom image](alternative-terraform-worker-image) which is located at `/etc/ssl/certs/ca-certificates.crt` when non-default work image is configured.
+Either add the CA to the [CA Custom Bundle](#certificate-authority-ca-bundle) configuration so that Terraform Enterprise will make the CA available in the worker container, or, if a [custom worker image](#alternative-terraform-worker-image) is configured, add the CA directly to its certificate file (located at `/etc/ssl/certs/ca-certificates.crt`).

 ## TLS Configuration